Civility and Courtesy Expectations

 - Extended conversations are permitted only in the group study rooms.

 - Eating is permitted inside the library only in designated locations.
 All foods, whether or not they leave crumbs, attract insects and rodents.
 Beverages in covered containers are permitted in all library spaces, but remember that spills can cause stains, damage books and equipment – including your own, and attract pests.

 - Library patrons should not move, open, tamper, or install applications on Library equipment.
 This includes computers, printers, and scanners.

 - Students should read and understand the Yeshiva University Student Technology Resources Use Handbook which governs the use of various technology resources, including computers, Internet access, email, and telephones.

 - Furniture in the Library should stay in the area for which it is intended.
 Moving furniture can be dangerous and cause damage and injury.
 There are various seating options in the Library and seat cushions available for check out at the Circulation Desk.

 - Please consult with Library Staff if you are having trouble finding a comfortable space to study.

 - Pets are not allowed in the library except for certain exceptions.
 The full University policy can be found here.

 - Located on the 8th Floor of the Library, the Contemplation Room is a dedicated space for reflection, meditation, and/or prayer.
 Student Services maintains the guidelines for the use of the space.

-- Questions about the Contemplation Room can be directed to Student Services (firstname.lastname@example.org) or to the Library's Interim Director, Ingrid Mattson (email@example.com)
+- Questions about the Contemplation Room can be directed to Student Services (firstname.lastname@example.org) or to the Director of the Law Library, Ingrid Mattson (email@example.com)